novelpy-creator/novelpy-creator/README.md

 So I'm going remake project if I don't want too much bug appear as good!

 I will upload the releases as soon as I done it and public!

+#  About "PyGame Main Menu" (MenuPy for short)

+A template I made for easy to create menus, and also it's a part of NovelPy as well